FSC In-Person Orientation FAQ

 Only those students who are not enrolled in an upcoming semester at the college are eligible for refund upon cancellation, provided they have not yet attended orientation.
 Request to cancel must be made in writing no later than five (5) business days prior to the program.

 Upon verification of payment, refund will be mailed via check payment within approximately four (4) weeks.
 Refunds are subject to a $5 service fee to cover costs incurred.

-Your reservation is not guaranteed without payment and will be canceled if not paid within the posted timeframe prior to your orientation (typically 7 days prior to the program).
+Your reservation is not guaranteed without payment and will be canceled if not paid within the posted timeframe prior to your orientation.